 Being proactive and starting a tailored treatment strategy are critical steps to helping patients get the sleep they deserve.
-At Riverbend Sleep, Dr. Aldrich is a Qualified Dentist with the American Board of Dental Sleep Medicine.
-Over the years, she’s helped a number of patients tackle their sleep apnea-related snoring with oral appliance therapy.
+At Riverbend Sleep, Dr. Aldrich is a Diplomate of the American Board of Dental Sleep Medicine.
+Over the years, she’s helped many patients tackle their sleep apnea-related snoring with oral appliance therapy.
 By working hand in hand with patients’ physicians, our team is able to coordinate long-term treatment solutions and help patients achieve a better night’s rest.

 The Three Types of Sleep Apnea